firebrandhq/silverstripe-hail/README.md

 ## Configuration

-The following yml configuration options are available for overwrite:
+The following yml configuration options are available for override:

 **Hail API Client configuration:**
 - BaseApiUrl: Base URL of the Hail API